backdrop-contrib/draggableviews/README.txt

  4) Click Add button at the "Fields" section and choose field "Content:Draggable views (Draggable views)", add and apply.
  5) Click Add button at the "Sort criteria" section and choose field "Content:Draggable views weight", add and choose sort asc, then apply.
  6) Save the view and you're done.

+In the case of table standard drupal tabledrag.js javascript is used.

+We also support jQuery UI Sortable javascript.
+In order to use it please set display style HTML List.